 Illegal drugs have no place within the school.
-Where legal drugs are concerned, the Headteacher will conduct a careful investigation to judge the nature and seriousness of any incident before deciding what action to take.
+Where legal drugs are concerned, the Head will conduct a careful investigation to judge the nature and seriousness of any incident before deciding what action to take.
 The decision will depend on the precise circumstances of the case, for example, the seriousness of the incident, the circumstances and needs of those involved and the evidence available.
 Factors that will be considered in determining an appropriate response to a drug-related incident have been set out in our Health and Safety Policy.

-Headteacher's process
+Head's process

-Before deciding whether to exclude a child, either permanently or for a fixed period, the Headteacher should:
+Before deciding whether to exclude a child, either permanently or for a fixed period, the Head should:

-- ensure that a thorough investigation has been carried out - consider all the evidence available to support the allegations, taking account of the school's behaviour and equal opportunities policies, and, where applicable, the Race Relations Act 1976 as amended (2000) and the Disability Discrimination Act 1995 as amended (2001) - allow and encourage the child to give his or her version of events - check whether the incident may have been provoked, for example by bullying or by racial or sexual harassment - if necessary, consult others, but not anyone who may later have a role in reviewing the Headteacher's decision, for example the proprietor range of evidence (extending in some instances to evidence of the child's past behaviour) in determining whether it is more probable than not that the child has committed the offence.
+- ensure that a thorough investigation has been carried out - consider all the evidence available to support the allegations, taking account of the school's behaviour and equal opportunities policies, and, where applicable, the Race Relations Act 1976 as amended (2000) and the Disability Discrimination Act 1995 as amended (2001) - allow and encourage the child to give his or her version of events - check whether the incident may have been provoked, for example by bullying or by racial or sexual harassment - if necessary, consult others, but not anyone who may later have a role in reviewing the Head's decision, for example the proprietor

-The standard of proof to be applied is the balance of probabilities, i.e. if it is more probable than not that the child did what he or she is alleged to have done, the Headteacher may exclude the child.
+The standard of proof to be applied is the balance of probabilities, i.e. if it is more probable than not that the child did what he or she is alleged to have done, the Head may exclude the child.
 However, the more serious the allegation, the more convincing the evidence substantiating the allegation needs to be.
-The Headteacher will need to gather and take account of a wider
+The Head will need to gather and take account of a wider range of evidence (extending in some instances to evidence of the child's past behaviour) in determining whether it is more probable than not that the child has committed the offence.